Header Updated 12 March 2018

 Unfortunately Reading Council Planning Department are not able to deal in detail with general telephone enquiries about whether Listed Building Consent is required or questions about the works planned.

 There is a pre-application service which provides advice to help owners make sensible, realistic and successful planning applications.
-The Pre-Application form may be reached; r pre-application enquiry form .
+The Pre-Application form may be reached here: pre-application enquiry form .
 There is a fee of £144 including VAT for this service.
 It can however save you time and money in the long run.

-Since 2019 Reading Council has employed a fulltime Conservation and Urband Design Officer who may be asked to give an opinion on applications for Listed Building Consent.
+Since 2019 Reading Council has employed a full-time Conservation and Urban Design Officer who may be asked to give an opinion on applications for Listed Building Consent.
 This is a huge improvement over its approach for many years of having a CO for one day a week .
 Access is through the Planning Case Officer who takes on your application for advice or consent.

 Notice of planned changes to Listed Buildings (and other Planning Applications) are advised by the Planning Case Officer fixing a Yellow notice to the building.
 This enables members of the public to find out about the changes and to either support them, object or raise questions if they wish.